 She's gotten as big as her older sister.

 Nouns without a definite article are negated by the use of kein, which receives the same endings as the other "ein"-words:

 Du bist kein guter Freund.
 You are not a good friend.
+Sie hat keinen festen Freund.
+She doesn't have a steady boyfriend.
 Er spricht kein Deutsch.
 He doesn't speak any German.
 Ich habe kein Geld bei mir.
 I don't have any money on me.